asinop-3/nyc-hiv-aids-statistical-analysis/README.md

 - Males have consistently higher HIV diagnosis rates than females.
 - Tree-based models outperform linear models in predictive accuracy, highlighting the importance of neighborhood and demographic factors.
 - Extreme high-rate neighborhoods are difficult to predict accurately due to data sparsity.

-## Files in This Repository
-- **Final code** contains the complete, cleaned analysis submitted for the course.
-- **Final report (PDF)** presents results, interpretation, and conclusions in a formal write-up.

-## Reproducibility
-The analysis was conducted in **R** using common statistical and data science libraries, including:
-- tidyverse
-- ggplot2
-- rpart
-- randomForest
-- caret

-All data sources are public and documented above.

 ## Limitations & Future Work
 - Limited number of years restricts time-series reliability.